 How much does security system installation cost?

-Professional installation of a security system usually costs between $75 and $200, depending on the company and the complexity of the system.
-This only includes installation — not the cost of the equipment or monitoring.
+Professional installation of a security system usually costs between $99 and $199, depending on the home security company and the complexity of the system.
+This estimate only includes installation, not the cost of the equipment or monitoring.
 Some companies don't require upfront payment for equipment and instead spread out the cost over the life of the contract.
 Installation costs are typically paid upfront.

-While DIY installation is free, most companies who offer this installation model require that you purchase equipment upfront.
-The full cost of a security system ranges from $200 to $700, with the type and number of devices factoring into the final bill.
-Fortunately, financing options are also available, allowing you to break up the cost into affordable monthly payments.
+While DIY installation is free (because you do it yourself), most companies who offer this installation model require you to purchase equipment upfront.
+The full cost of a security system may range from $20 to more than $1,000, depending on the type and number of devices you opt for.
+Financing options are also available, so you can break up the cost into affordable monthly payments.

 How long does it take to install a security system?

-The time it takes to install a home security system varies based on your home and the type of system.
 Both DIY and professional installation can take as little as 30 minutes or as long as a few hours.
 Longer installations typically include complicated equipment, such as wall-mounted control panels, thermostats, locks or security cameras.
-Meanwhile, systems that are designed for self-install are typically simpler and wireless for your convenience.
+Meanwhile, systems that are designed for self-installation are typically simpler and wireless for your convenience.

 With DIY systems, you may also have the option to self-monitor your home instead of paying a monthly monitoring fee.
-This works a bit differently from professional monitoring in that the company won't actively monitor your home or contact emergency services on your behalf.
-Instead, you'll receive alerts to your phone if anything triggers your sensors, cameras or other devices.
-This is a good option for those who want to spend less and be in complete control of their security.
+With this option, the company won't actively monitor your home or contact emergency services on your behalf — instead, you'll receive alerts on your phone if anything triggers your sensors, cameras or other devices.

 Benefits of DIY installation

-- Ability to upscale: DIY systems allow you to start small and add components according to your needs.
-This is a good choice if you’re unsure of the kind of system you want and don’t want to spend a lot of money on something you won’t use.
+- Ability to upscale: DIY systems let you start small and add components according to your needs.
+This is a good choice if you’re unsure what kind of system you want and don’t want to spend a lot of money on something you won’t use.

 - Best for small homes: DIY installation is best for smaller homes or apartments because there’s less area to cover and less equipment needed.
-Furthermore, most newer systems are wireless, and in a smaller space, you’re less likely to lose a signal.
+Most newer systems are also wireless, and in a smaller space, you’re less likely to lose a signal.

 - Ease of transfer: DIY systems are much easier to transfer from one home to another.
-If you rent or know you move a lot, you should opt for a DIY system.
+If you rent or move frequently, you should opt for a DIY system.